gocodebox/lifterlms/README.md

 --------------------

 + Fixed a bug that caused quiz results to display for users who had never taken the quiz.
++ Added Wistia as an oEmbed provider to fix an issue related to default oembed handling in WordPress 4.4

 v1.4.5 - 2016/01/13
 -------------------